Ogoa/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Task 2<br>
 This program contains a function that adds a new node at the beginning of a linked list.<br>
 The function returns the address of the new element, or NULL if the function has failed.
 It duplcates the `str` of the node.

+`3-add_node_end.c`<br>
+Task 3<br>
+This program contains a function that adds a new node at the end of a linked list.
+It also returns the address of the new element, or NULL if it failed.
+THe string is also duplicated.